igordejanovic/parglare/docs/index.md

       parsing and the actions are introducing side-effects and you would like to avoid those effects created from wrong parsers/trees.

-    Besides calling your actions in-line - during the parsing process - you can decide to build the tree first and call custom actions afterwards.
-This is a good option if you want to evaluate your tree in a multiple ways or if you are using GLR and want to be sure that actions are called only for the surviving tree.

 * [**Support for whitespaces/comments**](./grammar_language.md#handling-whitespaces-and-comments-in-your-language)